GabrielSlima/blog/articles/oop-inheritance-composition-association.md

         There's also another aspect of composition which is the fact that those owned objects, die once the owner dies.
-Simply by the fact that they provide specific services for specific types of objects.
+Simply by the fact that they provide specific services for specific types of objects, so doesn't make sense to keep them alive.
     </p>
     <h4>Aggregation: part-of relationship</h4>
     <p>
-        After understanding the composition, this one is very simple.
+        After understanding the composition, this one should be simpler.
         Objects that are formed by another objects that actually can provide services without requiring being <i>owned</i>
         by another specific type of object, are called